jpomykala/SentimentAnalysis-Experiment/README.md

 ## How to load different data?
 Check `DataReader.java` class.
 You can setup your own directories to positivie and negative reviews.

+## Contribution
+If you think I made something wrong or you know how I can improve the results let me know or make a PR :)